 The vaccine against HPV

-Several recognized public health authorities, such as the National Advisory Committee on Immunization (NACI), have endorsed the use of the vaccine in the above-mentioned populations.
-If you are not part of this group, check with your doctor or pharmacist whether you are a candidate for the vaccine.
+If you are not part of one of the groups eligible for free vaccination, check with your doctor or pharmacist whether you still are a candidate for the vaccine.
 If so, you may be able to get it at your pharmacy.
-Ask a member of our pharmacy team about this service.
+Ask your pharmacist about this service.